 Wilson's disease

-Wilson's disease is a rare inherited condition that causes copper levels to build up in several organs, especially the liver, brain and eyes.
-Most people with Wilson's disease are diagnosed between the ages of 5 and 35.
-But younger and older people can be affected too.
-Copper plays a key role in building healthy nerves, bones, collagen and the skin pigment melanin.
+Wilson's disease, also called hepatolenticular degeneration, is a rare inherited condition that causes copper to build up in the body, especially in the liver, brain and eyes.
+Symptoms most often appear between ages 3 and 40.
+But they can appear at any time.
+Copper is important for healthy nerves, bones, collagen and the skin pigment melanin.
 You usually take in copper from the food you eat.
-Your liver produces a substance called bile that removes any extra copper.
-But in people with Wilson's disease, copper isn't removed properly and instead builds up.
-Sometimes it can be life-threatening if it's not treated.
-When diagnosed early, Wilson's disease is treatable, and many people with the condition live normal lives.
+Your liver creates a substance called bile that removes any extra copper.
+In people with Wilson's disease, copper isn't removed properly and instead builds up.
+If not treated, this can sometimes become life-threatening.
+When diagnosed early, Wilson's disease is treatable.
+Many people with the condition live full lives.
+Wilson's disease affects about 1 in 30,000 people worldwide.
+There are other conditions that affect how the body processes copper.
+But Wilson's disease is caused by changes, also called mutations, in a specific gene - ATP7B.